RankedNullity/smush/README.md

 > **🚨 DATABASE RESET WARNING**
 > Step 2 performs `prisma migrate reset --force` which **completely resets your database**!
+> Make sure the prisma instance you are on is EMPTY for this tool to work properly.
+> As usual, make sure to backup everything before using.

 **Safety Checklist:**
 - ✅ Only use in **development environments**